COMPONENT PRICES

 SUBSCRIBE NOW

-Show the metal surcharge (LCP), conversion and logistics separately.
-The LCP sits 38 percent above the prior year while conversion costs rise far less; without a breakdown the difference moves into the supplier's margin.
+Show the metal surcharge (LCP), conversion and logistics separately: the LCP sits 38 percent above the prior year, conversion costs are rising far less; without the breakdown the difference migrates into the supplier's margin.

 TACTO Negotiation cockpit